In an effort to make this review more user friendly, below are jump-to links that you can click to quickly check particular sections.

 The cover is also hypoallergenic and made with a cotton poly blend.
 It’s super-soft and really comfortable to lay on.
 Marpac even sells additional covers on their website, so you can swap them out while you’re doing a load of laundry.
 The whole situation with Yogabed’s cover is just really nice; we wish more mattresses had a removable, machine washable cover.

 Yogabed is surprisingly responsive for a bed that uses memory foam.
-After you apply pressure to the surface, the foam is quick to spring back into place, similar to what we’ve seen on a lot of latex mattresses.
-Here’s a look at that.
+After you apply pressure to the surface, the foam is fairly quick to spring back into place, similar to what we’ve seen on a lot of latex mattresses.

 As for the overall feel of the mattress, it sort of sits between proper memory foam and poly foam.
 It has pressure relief and support, but is still really comfortable.
 About the closest bed in terms of feel to Yogabed is Leesa or Tulo, both of which have memory foam, but feel more neutral overall.

-As for a firmness rating, we’d put Yogabed in the medium range, give or take depending on your weight.
-We’d say it’s slightly firmer than Casper, but definitely softer than Leesa Sapira.
+As for a firmness rating, we’d put Yogabed in the medium to medium-firm range, give or take depending on your weight.
+We’d say it’s slightly firmer than Casper, but softer than Leesa Sapira Hybrid.
 Maybe a better way to characterize Yogabed is that it’s a medium+.

 As a heads up, softness/firmness is subjective, which is why we have it on a spectrum.
 For petite individuals, Yogabed will be closer to a medium-firm, but for someone around 200 lb, the mattress will feel more like a medium-soft.
 Just know that softness/firmness won’t be the same for everyone.
 Also, Yogabed will soften over time as you sleep on it.